simonEllershaw/latent_variable_OOD/README.md

 # Out of Scope Detection Using a Corpus of Latent Representation Examples

-This repo contains a python notebook of experiments investigating if by comparing the [simplex](https://proceedings.neurips.cc/paper/2021/file/65658fde58ab3c2b6e5132a39fae7cb9-Paper.pdf) approximations test time latent states to those of the validation set out-of-scope samples can be detected.
+This repo contains a python notebook of experiments investigating if by comparing the [simplex](https://proceedings.neurips.cc/paper/2021/file/65658fde58ab3c2b6e5132a39fae7cb9-Paper.pdf) approximations of test time latent states to those of the validation set, out-of-scope samples can be detected.
 The answer is yes!

 ## The Idea

-At inference time an approximation of the final hidden layer classification token created either simplex (see [Explaining Latent Representations with a Corpus of Examples](https://arxiv.org/abs/2110.15355).
+At inference time an approximation of the final hidden layer classification token is created using simplex (see [Explaining Latent Representations with a Corpus of Examples](https://arxiv.org/abs/2110.15355).
 The euclidean distance between this approximation and the real token is called the corpus residual and is used to evaluate if the sample is OOD.
-The intution being if the sample comes from the training distribiution (so is in scope) it's final latent state can be accurately approximated from the training corpus.
+The intution being if the sample comes from the training distribiution (so is in scope) it's final latent state can be more accurately approximated from the training corpus.

 ![alt text](https://github.com/simonEllershaw/latent_variable_OOD/blob/main/figures/corpus_residuals.png)

-By thresholding based on the 95% percentiles of the validation the following metrics are acheived for OOD detection on the clinic150 dataset (compared to baseline max proabability and kNN methods):
+By thresholding based on the 95% percentiles of the validation set's corpus residuals, the following metrics are acheived for OOD detection on the clinic150 dataset (and compared to baseline max proabability and kNN methods):

 | Method          | Precision | Recall | F1    | AUC   |
 |-----------------|-----------|--------|-------|-------|